Trichoscopy & Digital Analysis

-Clinical methods for diagnosing hair loss using imaging and laboratory analysis.
+Clinical methods for diagnosing hair loss using imaging analysis.

 Principles of Trichoscopy